chinnatellapati/DevOps/README.md

 # DevOps
-Repository will used to track all activities devops activities
+Repository will used to track all DevOps activities